-During the development of this Final Supplemental EIR for the F-B LGA, the Authority consulted with federal, state, and local agencies including Native American tribes, and held meetings to provide project updates and obtain feedback from the public.
-The Authority held informal and formal public meetings during the Draft Supplemental EIR/EIS preparation process for the F-B LGA, as summarized below.
+During the development of this Draft Supplemental EIR/EIS for the F-B LGA, the Authority and FRA consulted with federal, state, and local agencies including Native American tribes, and held meetings to provide project updates and obtain feedback from the public.
+The Authority and FRA held informal and formal public meetings during the Draft Supplemental EIR/EIS preparation process for the F-B LGA, as summarized below.
 The Authority held four community open houses between August 25, 2015 and August 25, 2016, in the cities of Bakersfield and Shafter to provide information to the interested public and agencies about the F-B LGA.
 These community open houses provided the community an opportunity to ask questions and provide comments about the F-B LGA.
-A total of 753 community members attended these events.
+Approximately 753 community members attended these events.
 Ninety comments were received.
 Of these, 33 were in favor of the F-B LGA or the project in general, 10 comments expressed opposition to the alignment or the HSR project, and 7 comments expressed a preference for the previously approved Bakersfield Hybrid Alternative (i.e., Truxtun Avenue station in downtown Bakersfield) or a different alignment.
 Other comments received were associated with impacts to homes, businesses, and public facilities; construction costs or job creation; station connectivity to other transportation modes; suggestions for alternative alignments or opposition to the project; water storage; electromagnetic field and noise impacts; airport conflicts; the potential Shafter Heavy Maintenance Facility (HMF); and security concerns during operation.
-The Authority has also conducted numerous outreach meetings with potentially affected property owners, businesses, and school and special districts since 2015.
-See Chapter 9.0 of the Draft Supplemental EIR/EIS for more information on the Public and Agency Involvement for the F-B LGA.
-Communities with high concentrations of minority or low-income populations along the alignment were identified and targeted for additional public outreach, in accordance with NEPA requirements.
-The communities included Shafter and the area identified as East Bakersfield (generally east of Union Avenue between the Union Pacific Railroad tracks and California Avenue).
-These efforts included holding meetings to provide information about possible alignments and the proposed station locations. canvassing in areas near the proposed alignment, conducting educational workshops to inform the public about the release of the environmental document, and directing outreach to vendors in proximity to the alignment.
-Special outreach conducted for minority and low-income populations in these communities included availability of Spanish-language versions of presentation materials and availability of Spanish-language interpreters at public meetings.
-Prior to the commencement of the public review period for the Draft Supplemental EIR/EIS the Authority performed various types of public outreach to ensure that the public and stakeholders interested in the project were adequately informed about the upcoming availability and release of the document.
-The Draft Supplemental EIR/EIS was published on November 9, 2017 and was sent to recipients in the following four distribution categories:
+The Authority has also conducted numerous outreach meetings with potentially